VFSPG/JavaScript/README.md

-you can search levels by user id, select a level and click in the button edit to edit it, in the edit mode you can drag objects to change their position, or change the name of the level and ammo
+you can search levels by user id, select a level and click in the button edit to edit it, in the edit mode you can drag objects to change their position, or change the name of the level and ammo you can also delete objects by double click them

+remember to click save in order to save a change otherwhise all changes will be lost.

 # *** Caveats ***